 When I was a kid, discovering these illuminated details was more about finding my place as an explorer.
 In those early years, you make decisions purely based on your character rather than being reflected through an acquired intellectual process.
 Like Joseph Beuys once said, “By the time I was five, I knew everything”.
 Noticing something lying on the ground is one thing, but picking it up and pushing your natural curiosity to the next step?
 What comes next defines your true character.

 In this case, my instinct was to turn around and hold the leaf towards the sun.
 By doing that, not only did I try to understand more about my find, but also I removed myself from the centre of the equation.
 The object becomes your hero, and you’re the admirer of the moment.
 Then you just have to open your sails and collect whatever falls your way.
-With a little luck, you may even collect something that’s more magical than what you’d have gotten by staying in that moment.
+With a little luck, you may even collect something truly magical.
 I find myself applying this instinct to all of my photography, and I hope my ego will never play a part in my pictures.

 As you’ve spent the majority of your career focussing on black and white analogue photography, it must’ve been difficult to move into the realms of colour.
 Will you now continue to take it further in all aspects of your work, or is it saved only for subjects deemed colourful enough?